Dinwiddie has 32, Nets beat Celtics as Irving sits again

 Jarrett Allen added 14 points and 11 rebounds for the Nets, who bounced back from their 121-110 loss in Boston on Wednesday to win for the fifth time in six games.

-Jayson Tatum had 26 points and nine rebounds for the Celtics, who had won two in a row.
-Kemba Walker finished with 17 points and six assists.
+Jayson Tatum had 26 points and nine rebounds for the Celtics, who had won two straight.
+Kemba Walker finished with 17 points and six assists, but the Nets handled Irving’s replacement much better this time after he scored a season-high 39 points Wednesday.

 Boston coach Brad Stevens talked about the importance of a strong start with the early tip, but the Celtics couldn’t deliver it.
 They were called for a double dribble and a 3-second violation during a six-turnover first quarter, when the Nets opened a 14-point lead.
 Boston was much sharper in the second, with Tatum making four 3-pointers, including one that cut it to 58-55 at halftime.